yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/11/18/hit_refresh.md

 authors: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"Hit Refresh: The Quest to Rediscover Microsoft's Soul and Imagine a Better Future for Everyone\", by Satya Nadella"
+title: 'Book Review: "Hit Refresh: The Quest to Rediscover Microsoft''s Soul and Imagine a Better Future for Everyone", by Satya Nadella'
 date: "2017-11-18T13:41:39-05:00"
 draft: false
 ---